 “This is by no means an easy task, but I am looking forward to it, and eager to be getting on with it.”

-British Academy New Fellows 2017
+New Fellows of the British Academy, 2017

 Professor Franklin Allen, Professor of Finance and Economics and Director, Brevan Howard Centre, Imperial College London

 Research area: Financial economics; corporate finance, asset pricing, financial innovation, comparative financial systems, financial crises, and financial regulation.

 Professor John Armour, Hogan Lovells Professor of Law and Finance, University of Oxford